 Having the ability to accelerate very fast and skim your opposite number for a line break is a fantastic feeling.
 Just knowing that you have the pace to make the difference in a game is a powerful tool and asset that can make the difference between winning and losing.

-So next time you’re practicing, get your rugby training kit on and sample these 4 top rugby acceleration drills to propel yourself forward as a better rugby player:
+So next time you’re speed training, get your rugby clothing on and try these 4 top rugby acceleration drills to propel yourself forward as a better rugby player:

 When you’re working on acceleration there’s no point in running long distances, as you really need to be concentrating on the first 10-30m of the sprint.
 This is the area where you need to be taking off and trying to reach top speed and longer distances focus on maintaining top speed.

 Practice sprinting drills over 10, 20 and 30 meters with plenty of rest time between the sets.
 This will allow full recovery between sets and can improve your sprinting ability over various speeds.
-By using different distances, your muscles will get used to quick acceleration and maintaining top speed over various differences.
-The more this basic exercise is repeated the better and faster you will become.
+By using different distances, your muscles will get used to quick acceleration and be maintaining top speed over various differences.
+The more this basic exercise is repeated the better and faster you will become a sprinter.

 Gravity is a huge force to be reckoned with and you can use this to your benefit.
 By sprinting up a hill you are challenging your body much more than running on a flat.
 This will build up your muscular strength.
 Repeating this will allow your legs to adapt and improve thus making sprinting on a flat service far easier.

-Sprint up the hill as fast as you can, then take a rest as you come back down.
+The Drill: Sprint up the hill as fast as you can, then take a rest as you come back down.
 Carry out this drill as many times as you can, ensuring that you have a complete rest every time.
 To increase the difficulty of this activity, find a steeper or longer hill and continue the activity.
 Your rugby fitness will also drastically increase with this drill.

 Drill 3: Jump, Skip, Leap